dabeng/OrgChart/README.md

 Unfortunately, it's long time not to see the update of jOrgChart. on the other hand, I got some interesting ideas to add, so I choose to create a new repo.
 - Since version 3.0, we use nested ul to construct tree-like chart instead of nested table.
 - Since version 4.0, users build up the ajax datasoure by themselves.
+- Since version 5.0, users are allowed to build up the family tree.
+- Since version 6.0, The orgchart component has been reverted to native implementation and no longer relies on jQuery.

 ## Features
 - Supports both local data and remote data (JSON).